Objectivity's Blind-Spot: The Dunning-Kruger EffectPosted by Petr Ludwig

 This part of the experiment resulted in two findings:

-- After comparing their results with those of everybody else, the more competent individuals realized that their abilities were better than they thought they were.
-This initial underestimation is due to the fact that if an individual believes that something is easy for them, then it must also be easy for others.
+- After comparing their results with those of everybody else, the more competent people realized that their abilities were better than they thought they were.
+Their initial underestimation is due to the fact that when an individual believes that something is easy for them, then it must also be easy for others.
+New information about other’s performance changed their evaluation.

-- The individual who were less competent did not change their self-assessments even after seeing the actual test results.
-They were unable to identify that the abilities of the other test-takers were better than their own.
+- The people who were less competent did not change their self-assessments even after seeing the actual test results.
+They were still unable to identify that the abilities of the other test-takers were better than their own, even when provided with evidence.

 Thanks to further testing, the experiment-runners were able to conclude that more accurate assessments both of one’s self and of others can only be reached through training.
-In other words, if a person’s abilities improve, then they are able to identify their original lack of ability.
+In other words, when a person’s abilities improve, they are able to identify their original lack of ability.

 Conclusion: People Who Don’t Know are Unaware that They Don’t Know